chrisvis/debottebot/README.md

 De Botte Bot is a Dutch speaking Facebook Messenger chat bot who is acting *bot*, which is a Dutch word meaning something like *rude*.
 He lives on Facebook at <https://fb.com/debottebot>.

-*Unfortunately Facebook has not approved the bot and it doesn't seem to be happening any time soon, therefor the bot doesn't respond when you are talk to him when unless I add you as a tester for the Facebook app.*
+*Unfortunately Facebook has not approved the bot and it doesn't seem to be happening any time soon, therefor the bot doesn't respond when you talk to him unless I add you as a tester for the Facebook app.*

 ## Installation
 This project is built using the [Serverless Framework](https://github.com/serverless/serverless).